Moein-Moatali-2006/Pylearn7/GUI/Assignment 19/Puzzle 15/README.md

 # Puzzle 15
-Quiz 15 game is a game full of mental challenges and you have to solve those challenges one by one and put all the numbers together.\
+Puzzle 15 15 game is a game full of mental challenges and you have to solve those challenges one by one and put all the numbers together.\
 In this game, the numbers between 1 and 15 are randomly placed in different places and you have to complete the challenge by changing their location.
 ## install game
 You must first download the project from GitHub and load it in VScode, then: